 In addition to the many educational and career benefits of the Physical Medicine and Rehabilitation program, residents will receive financial benefits.

 Learn moreIf you would like to apply for our residency program, we only accept standard electronic applications through the Electronic Residency Application Service (ERAS).
-Please submit your ERAS application to us.
 Please contact your school for specific information on the ERAS program.